APPENDIX: Handling relative URI references

 Converting a Detached Crate to an Attached Crate can mean multiple things depending on intentions, and may imply an elaborate process.

-First, check if the Root Dataset already have a distribution download listed, in which case that can be retrieved as the corresponding Attached Crate.
+First, check if the Root Data Entity already have a distribution download listed, in which case that can be retrieved as the corresponding Attached Crate.

 To archive a snapshot of an Detached Crate’s metadata, keeping all data entities web-based: